Texiwill/aac-lib/base/README.md

 more items.

 ### Changelog
-1.1 Improved Powershell install to use the latest files
+1.1-powercli Improved Powershell install to use the latest files

+1.1-vcli Added perl-XML-LibXML from CentOS/RHEL Repos over VMware's to get rid of Gthr error